delpinolisette/delpinolisette.github.io/line_alg.md

             + Row operation 1: switch two rows: ![type 1](delpinolisette.github.io/img/type1.png)
             + Row operation 2: multiply a row by a scalar multiple: ![type 2](delpinolisette.github.io/img/type2.png)
             + Row operation 2: add a scalar multiple of a row to another row: ![type 3](delpinolisette.github.io/img/type3.png)
+        - another way of showing that a row operation does not change the solution set of a system, matrix equation style :)
+            +